Cowlitz language

 Cowlitz (Cowlitz: ƛʼpúlmixq), also known as Cowlitz Salish, is a Tsamosan language of the Coast Salish family of Salishan languages.
 It was spoken by the Lower Cowlitz people of the Cowlitz Indian Tribe and is spoken today by both Lower and Upper Cowlitz people.
-Although it went dormant in the 1960s, it is being revitalized by the Cowlitz Tribe.
+It went dormant in the 1960s.
+As of 2022, it is being revitalized by the Cowlitz Tribe in collaboration with the Language Conservancy.